ICS Asset Inventory and Criticality Assessment and Management

 Asset Management of Change

-Asset Management of Change process is the method to always record any changes against the system (ICS environment) that correlated to the other asset management portion such as asset criticality management, as it will ensure the proper guidance and procedure are conveyed, executed, and practiced when dealing with the asset
+The Asset Management of Change (MoC) process is the method to record any changes against the ICS OT environment.
+This process has a close correlation to other asset management processes such as asset criticality assessment, as it will ensure the proper guidance and procedure are conveyed, executed, and deployed when dealing with the asset